The Atoma Diamond Sharpening Plate #600 sits at a grit most woodworkers underestimate - and that's precisely what makes it worth understanding.

-The critical quality indicator to look for in a diamond stone is monocrystalline diamonds (each piece of grit is a single solid diamond) they are more expensive to produce but much more durable than polycrystalline diamonds.
+The critical quality indicator to look for in a diamond sharpening stone is monocrystalline diamonds (each piece of grit is a single solid diamond) they are more expensive to produce but much more durable than polycrystalline diamonds.

 Plate size: 210mm x 75mm (8¼" x 2⅞")